 The income you’ll receive from a £100,000 annuity will depend on the rate of interest, your age, how long you wish to delay your annuity payments, whether you choose a fixed rate that doesn’t increase with inflation or one that does, and whether you want a single or joint annuity.

 For example, a 61-year-old man purchasing a £100,000 single annuity with an interest rate of 5% could take out a tax-free lump sum of £25,000 and get an annual income of £3,206 (based on a single, non-escalating annuity).

 If he delayed the payments by 4 years, he could receive £4,571 – an increase of £1,365 per year, and a total of £21,550 in growth.
 The tax-free lump-sum would also increase in value.

-For a more accurate figure, you can talk with one of the experts we work with.
-Get in contact and we’ll match you with an expert who can discuss your options with you.
+For an accurate projection of how much annuity £100k could get you, talk with one of the experts we work with.
+Get in touch and we’ll match you with an expert who can discuss your options with you.

 How can I get better 100k annuity rates?

 Rates are changeable and providers may adjust them through the course of your contract unless you opt to take out ‘inflation protection.’
 Rather than settle for the first-rate you find, it’s best to compare them with the help of a financial advisor.